-(4 credit, 3 lecture, 2 lab) [BIOL121]

-This course (in conjunction with BIOL121) provides students with an in-depth introduction to fundamental areas of biology.
+(4 credit, 3 lecture, 2 lab) [Minimum reading score of 82 on COMPASS or DVED152 or DVED153; minimum writing score of 71 on COMPASS or DVED171; minimum math score of 36 on COM-PASS Pre-algebra or DVED163 or MATH075] This course (in conjunction with BIOL121) provides students with an in-depth introduction to fundamental areas of biology.
 It is intended as the second part of a two-semester sequence designed for students planning to transfer to a four-year college or university with a major in the natural sciences.
-However, students are not required to take BIOL121 before enrolling in this course.
-BIOL122 emphasizes the scientific method, natural selection and evolutionary theory, investigation of the major eukaryotic kingdoms, basic anatomy and physiology of plants and animals, and ecological principles.
-Students will perform and report on an experiment of their own design.
-Laboratories will introduce basic biological techniques and reinforce principles learned in lecture.
+However, students are not required to take BIOL 121 before enrolling in this course.
+BIOL 122 emphasizes the scientific method, natural selection and evolutionary theory, investigation of the major eukaryotic kingdoms, basic anatomy and physiology of plants and animals, and ecological principles.
+Students perform and report on an experiment of their own design.
+Laboratories introduce basic biological techniques and reinforce principles learned in lecture.